January 24, 2023

 Connect your custom domain

-The request that we just sent to the GTM server container was done using a 3rd party domain ([…..].appspot.com).
-Hence this might be still considered as a 3rd party tracking.
-Knowing how browsers are constantly making web tracking stricter, it is highly recommended to use your own custom domain (as the endpoint) instead.
+The request to the GTM server container we sent now was thanks to a 3rd party domain ([…..].appspot.com).
+Hence this is still considered as a 3rd party tracking.
+But because we already know that browsers are constantly tightening the rules around web tracking, I recommend you use your own custom domain (as the endpoint) instead.

 If the player does not work, you can click the link here.

-Everything that we have done so far was done in the testing environment of the Google Cloud.
-If you want to start using this on your live website, you need better resources (read: upgrade).
+Everything we have done so far happened in the testing environment of the Google Cloud.
+But if you want to start using this on your live website, you need better resources (read: upgrade).

 Simo has created a video where one of the things he teaches is how to deploy the project to a production environment.
 You can watch that part here.